RMI-PACTA/r2dii.match/README.md

 ```

 The result is a dataset with identical columns to the input loanbook,
-and added columns bridging all matched loans to their ald counterpart.
+and added columns bridging all matched loans to their abcd counterpart.

 [Get
 started](https://2degreesinvesting.github.io/r2dii.match/articles/r2dii-match.html).